Why do you need vaccines if you don't have a working spleen?

 Meningococcal B (MenB).

-You may need these other vaccines if your doctor thinks you are at risk:
+You may need other vaccines if you have not had these routine vaccines or your doctor thinks you are at risk.
+They may include:

 Most side effects from vaccines are minor, if they occur at all.
 You may have redness, mild swelling, or soreness where the shot was given.
 You also may have a slight fever.
 Serious reactions, such as trouble breathing or a high fever, are rare.